john-k-walton/Prologue-Oscillators/README.md

 the following PlaitsXplorer Oscillators are available today for Prologue, Minilogue XD

+**XD and NTS are on hold for now, I hadn't had enough testing on either to determine what the problems are. now that's I've spent some time, and found discrepancies, i'm going to have to go back and recalibrate controls.
+Prologue is solid in both M5 and Xplorer releases, and brilliantly fun!**

 - VA; Virtual Analog with classic waveforms.
 - VAsync; Hard Sync Virtual Analog, lots of squelch on this one.
 - Tides; Wavefolder found in Tides.